 Arthritis is an umbrella term for over 100 medical conditions that affect your joints.

-Arthritis-related problems include pain, stiffness, inflammation and damage to joint cartilage (the tissue that covers the ends of bones, enabling them to move against each another) and surrounding structures.
+Arthritis-related problems include pain, stiffness, inflammation, and damage to joint cartilage (the tissue covering the ends of bones, enabling them to move against each other) and surrounding structures.
 Arthritis can result in muscle weakness, joint instability and physical deformities.
 These physical deficits can interfere with your most basic daily tasks, such as walking and eating.
 Plus, it can limit your ability and drive a car, open jars, reach high shelves, put on your shoes etc.

 The number of people who have arthritis is growing as our population lives longer.
 There is a belief that arthritis is simply a consequence of age.
 But, arthritis is not merely a natural part of ageing.
 There are millions of working-age sufferers.
 Researchers have identified that individual families are susceptible to arthritis through genetic predisposition.